Thamizhaga Munnetra Munnani

 Thamizhaga Munnetra Munnani was a short-lived political party founded by veteran Tamil film actor Sivaji Ganesan that existed from 10 February 1988 to December 1989.
 Sivaji Ganesan had a long running relation with many political parties, with his first movie itself being a movie of Dravida Munnetra Kazhagam (DMK).This party also contested on ladder symbol in 1989 election.

-The party was born in 10 February 1988 after a split in the Tamil Nadu faction of the Indian National Congress.
-The split itself was after another party All India Anna Dravida Munnetra Kazhagam (ADMK) broke into two fragments one led by V. N. Janaki and R. M. Veerappan and other by J. Jayalalithaa.
+The party was born on 10 February 1988 after a split in the Tamil Nadu faction of the Indian National Congress.
+The split itself was after another party All India Anna Dravida Munnetra Kazhagam (ADMK) broke into two fragments one led by J. Jayalalithaa and other by V. N. Janaki and R. M. Veerappan.
 Ganesan and his supporters left the Congress on differences in opinion on which fragment of ADMK to ally with in 1989 state elections.

 Thamizhaga Munnetra Munnani backed V. N. Janaki Ramachandran's fragment of the party and lost in all seats it competed for.
 Ganesan eventually regretted his decision to float his own party and merged the party with Janata Dal in December 1989.

-Sivaji Ganesan
+History

 Sivaji Ganesan was one of the foremost stars of Tamil film industry.
 Born as V. C. Ganesan, he was christened Sivaji by Periyar, who was then leading the Dravidar Kazhagam and the Self-respect movement, in the 1940s.
 He debuted in the Tamil movie Parasakthi in 1952, a movie which heavily contained elements of Dravidian politics.
 Although Ganesan was a member of the Dravida Munnetra Kazhagam he found that atheistic outlook of the party to cost him his movie fame.
 He was also frustrated with importance given to M. G. Ramachandran, another movie star, in the party.
 But yet he stayed on in the party until his visit to Tirumala Venkateswara Temple became a center of controversy within the DMK.
 Responding to the controversy Ganesan called the DMK "a glamour party" and moved to Tamil National Party.
 The Tamil National Party was itself formed by former members of DMK such as E. V. K. Sampath and Kannadasan.
 Later Ganesan joined the Indian National Congress when Tamil National Party was merged with it.